Compound Sodium Alginate Double Action Chewable Tablet Symptomatic Relief Study

 • Pregnancy or lactating mother.

-• Patients with a history and/or symptom profile and/or discovered on endoscopy suggestive of the following: any other gastrointestinal (GI) disease, erosive GERD (Los Angeles [LA] classification grades C-D), Barrett's esophagus, acute peptic ulcer and/or ulcer complications, Zollinger-Ellison syndrome, gastric carcinoma, pyloric stenosis, oesophageal or gastric surgery, intestinal obstruction, current pernicious anaemia, indication for H-pylori eradication therapy, known gastro-intestinal bleeding (hematochezia or hematemesis) within the last 3 months, and severe diseases of other major body systems.
+• Patients with a history and/or symptom profile suggestive of the following: any other gastrointestinal (GI) disease, erosive GERD (Los Angeles classification grades C-D), Barrett's oesophagus, acute peptic ulcer and/or ulcer complications, Zollinger-Ellison syndrome, gastric carcinoma, pyloric stenosis, oesophageal or gastric surgery, intestinal obstruction, current pernicious anaemia, indication for H. pylori eradication therapy, known gastrointestinal bleeding (hematochezia or hematemesis) within 3 months prior to the study, and severe diseases of other major body systems.

-• Patients who were observed on endoscopy to have a hiatus hernia with a diameter which exceeds 3cm.
+• Patients who were observed at screening to have a hiatus hernia with a diameter which exceeds 3 cm.

 • Patients who have taken anti-cholinesterase drugs, traditional Chinese medicines for treating gastrointestinal disease, ulcermin or misoprostol preparations within 7 days prior to screening or throughout the study.

-• Patients who have taken PPIs during the 10 days prior to screening, prokinetics or H2 antagonists during the 5 days prior to screening or systemic glucocorticosteroids, non-steroidal anti-inflammatory drugs (NSAIDs, except for low dose aspirin which can be given for cardioprotection) on more than 3 consecutive days or PPI-based triple or quadruple therapy for eradication of H-pylori during the last 28 days.
+• Patients who have taken proton pump inhibitors (PPIs) during the 10 days prior to screening, prokinetics or H2 antagonists during the 5 days prior to screening or systemic glucocorticosteroids, non-steroidal anti-inflammatory drugs (except for low dose aspirin which can be given for cardioprotection) on more than 3 consecutive days or PPI-based triple or quadruple therapy for eradication of H-pylori during the last 28 days.

 • Patients taking or requiring to take macrolide antibiotics, such as erythromycin, azithromycin, from the day before screening.